unframed/SQLAbstract.php/doc/Tutorial.md

 ### Introduction

+`SQLAbstract` was made to support the requirements for MailPoet: consistently execute injection-free SQL, in and out of WordPress.

-SQLAbstract is meant to safely query an existing SQL database, eventually with prefixed table names.
-And do that in and out of a framework, including WordPress.
+`SQLAbstract` is meant to safely query an existing SQL database, eventually with prefixed table names.
+And do all that in and out of a framework, including WordPress.

 So, let's assume a legacy table with a prefixed name :